yichenshen/TEACH/README.md

 Models can be found in `source/models/`.
 Without a database connection, data will be stored in the model itself.
 If not, SQL statements are found here too.

 ######Resources

  - Materialize reference can be found [here](http://materializecss.com/).
- - Internal resources can be found in `/resources`
+ - Internal resources can be found in `resources/`
-  - The internal CSS rules are defined in `/css/main.css`
+  - The internal CSS rules are defined in `css/main.css`
+  - Internal Javascript components, including file uploads and previews, are found in `js/`
- - External resources can be found in `/bower_components`
+ - External resources can be found in `bower_components/`
-  - e.g. Materialize: `/bower_components/materialize/dist`
+  - e.g. Materialize: `bower_components/materialize/dist/`
  - To install new packages, use `bower install <package name> -S`

+---

+####LaTeX and Markdown

+As the editors support LaTeX forumlas and Markdown for equations and formatting respectively, the data will be stored in a combination of both where applicable.

+Markdown is entered manually on the website, and is parsed by Parsedown server side (for displaying question and answer content), and markdown.js client side (for previews).

+LaTeX equations can be entered manually (enclosed in `$...$` or `\[...\]`), or they can be entered with the CodeCogs equation editor, found in `/source/resources/js/editor.js`.
+They are parsed client side using the MathJax Javascript library.

+> Becareful when dealing with LaTeX and Markdown syntax.
+Markdown is parsed, first, then the HTML itself, then finally the LaTeX.
+Escape characters must be repeated for each parse if neccessary.

 ---